he426100/awesome-stars-he426100/README.md

 *   [aoaostar/toolbox](https://github.com/aoaostar/toolbox) - 🚀傲星工具箱，一个在线工具箱

 *   [joanhey/AdapterMan](https://github.com/joanhey/AdapterMan) - Run almost any PHP app faster and asynchronously with Workerman, without touch 1 line of code in your fw or app.
+Also use it as Serverless.

 *   [crazywhalecc/static-php-cli](https://github.com/crazywhalecc/static-php-cli) - Build standalone PHP binary on Linux, macOS, FreeBSD, Windows, with PHP project together, with popular extensions included.